If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 How to Break In Jim Green Boots

-When your Jim Greens first show up, they’re stiff.
-Don’t expect slipper comfort out of the box.
-You’ll probably lace them up, take a few steps, and immediately think, “Oh wow, these need some work.”
+When your Jim Greens first arrive, they feel stiff.
+You should not expect slipper-like comfort straight out of the box.
+You will probably lace them up, take a few steps, and think, “Oh wow, these need some work.”

-But here’s the good news: you can speed up the break-in process and make things way more comfortable without wrecking your boots.
+The good news is that you can speed up the break-in process and make them more comfortable without damaging the leather.

 1. Start with Some Mink Oil Love

-We’re not soaking your boots like Rose Anvil did with his Doc Martens.
-Just pour a bit onto your fingers and rub it liberally into the leather.
+You are not soaking your boots like Rose Anvil did with his Doc Martens.
+Just pour a small amount onto your fingers and rub it generously into the leather.

-Do this three times over six days, letting the boots dry overnight between each round, and wearing them the next day.
-That gives the leather time to absorb the oil while also slowly softening up with wear.
+Do this three times over six days.
+Let the boots dry overnight between each application and wear them the next day.
+This gives the leather time to absorb the oil while slowly softening with use.

 2. Bring Out the Ball-Peen Hammer

-Sounds weird, I know, but trust me.
-Take the rounded part of a ball-peen hammer, slide it into the boot, and gently press and rub the spots where your feet feel the most pressure.
+This step sounds unusual, but it works.
+Take the rounded part of a ball-peen hammer, slide it inside the boot, and gently press and rub the areas where your feet feel the most pressure.

-Usually, it’s around the little toe area or the outer knuckle joint.
-You’re not trying to smash the boot.
-Just massage it from the inside out.
+These spots are often around the little toe or the outer knuckle joint.
+You are not hitting the leather.
+You are massaging it from the inside.

-And don’t stop there.
-You can flex the leather with your hands, especially at the forefoot and around the heel area.
-Try bending the heel back and forth or rolling the shaft a bit to soften the stiff spots.
+You can also flex the leather with your hands.
+Focus on the forefoot and heel.
+Bend the heel back and forth or roll the shaft a little to loosen the stiff spots.

 3. Then, Just Wear Them

-Once the oil’s absorbed and the leather’s been flexed, wear them every day for another week.
-That’s when the real magic happens.
+Once the oil has soaked in and the leather feels more flexible, wear them every day for a week.
+This is when the real change happens.

-Around the middle of the second week, you’ll start to feel that shift.
-Suddenly, they’re way more comfortable, and by the end of the week, they might even feel… broken in.
+By the middle of the second week, you will notice a difference.
+The boots will start to feel much more comfortable.
+By the end of that week, they may even feel fully broken in.

 Break-In Time Depends on the Boot

-Double-lasted boots like the Razorback, Stockman, or Slip-On Outback take longer to fully break in.
-They’ve got two layers of leather, which means four millimeters of tough hide between your foot and the world.
+Double-lasted boots like the Razorback, Stockman, or Slip-On Outback take longer.
+They have two layers of leather, which means four millimeters of tough hide between your foot and the ground.

-That’s a lot of material to soften up.
-You’ll need to put in some miles before they relax and start molding to your feet.
+That is a lot of material to soften.
+You will need to put in more miles before they mold to your feet.

 How to Measure Your Feet for Jim Green Boots